platipusica/SambaShares/README.md

 The file smb.conf would look like:
 ```
-#WARNING GENERATED FILE								<-- this is a file Header
+#WARNING GENERATED FILE								<-- this is a file Header, rarely changing
 # Global parameters
 [global]
 	server string = %h server (Samba, Ubuntu)